zolars/TweetScraper/README.md

    $ bash install.sh
    $ conda activate tweetscraper
    $ scrapy list
-   $ #If the output is 'TweetScraper', then you are ready to go.
+   $ #If the output is "TweetScraper", then you are ready to go.
    ```

    the `install.sh` will create a new environment `tweetscraper` and install all the dependencies (e.g., `firefox-geckodriver` and `firefox`),